-General Fund Requires annual appropriation by Town Council This is the main operating fund of the town.
-All resources are credited to this fund unless they are specifically required to go elsewhere.
-This is where all property taxes are credited and a majority of town services are provided from including Education, Police and Public Works.

-Special Revenue Revolving Funds - Fees charged for certain services which cover cost of service.
+Requires annual appropriation by Town Council Special Revenue Funds required to go elsewhere.
+This is where all property taxes are credited and a majority of town services are provided from including Education, Police, and Public Works.
+Revolving Funds - Fees charged for certain services which cover the cost of the service.
+Receipts Reserved for Appropriation - Fees requiring Town Council appropriation in order to be spent.
+These are used to balance the General Fund budget and include items such as Embarkation fees and Bismore parking receipts and the Sewer Construction and Private Way Maintenance and Improvement Fund.

+Special Revenue Funds Receipts Reserved for Appropriation - Fees requiring Town Council appropriation in order to be spent.
+These are used to balance the General Fund budget and include items such as Embarkation fees and Bismore parking

-Funds These funds are not required to be part of the annual budget process Receipts Reserved for Appropriation - Fees requiring Town Council appropriation in order to be spent.
-These are used to balance the General Fund budget and include items such as Embarkation fees and Bismore parking receipts.
+Funds - Receipts Reserved for Appropriation - Fees requiring Town Council appropriation in order to be spent.
+These are used to balance the General Fund budget and include items such as Embarkation fees and Bismore parking

+used to balance the General Fund budget and include items such as Embarkation fees and Bismore parking

+These funds are not required to be part of the annual budget used to balance the General Fund budget and include items such as Embarkation fees and Bismore parking

-Grants (non-enterprise fund)
+process Grants (non-enterprise fund)

 Gifts

 Other Designated Revenue

-Capital Project Funds Municipal Capital Projects
+Capital Project Funds These funds are used - Municipal Capital Projects

-These funds are used to track the annual capital improvement program School Capital Projects
+to track the annual capital improvement School Capital Projects

-Enterprise Fund Capital Projects
+program Enterprise Fund Capital Projects

-Airport
+-

-Enterprise Funds Golf
+Enterprise Funds Airport

-Similar to the General Fund, these funds all require annual Solid Waste
+Similar to the General Golf

+Fund, these funds all Solid Waste

+require annual Water Pollution Control

-appropriation by the Town Council Water Pollution Control
+appropriation by the Town Council Water Supply

-Water Supply

-Marinas
+Town council Marinas

 Sandy Neck Park

 Hyannis Youth & Community Center

 Public, Education, and Government Access Channel

 Trust & Agency Funds Permanent Funds

-Fiduciary Funds
+- Fiduciary Funds

+-